CrowdStrike/ansible_collection_falcon/README.md

       falcon_tags: 'falcon,example,tags'
 ```

-### Example Using the Event Stream EDA Source via Ansible Rulebook
+### Example using the Event Stream EDA Source via Ansible Rulebook

 > This example requires Ansible EDA to be installed.
 See the [Ansible Rulebook documentation](https://ansible.readthedocs.io/projects/rulebook/en/latest/getting_started.html) for more information.